Julian

 Take in the Views at Vancouver Lookout

-Located a stone’s throw away from Waterfront Station, the Vancouver Lookout is a 553 foot (168 metres) tall observation deck that provides visitors with stunning panoramic views of the Vancouver skyline, the North Shore Mountains and Burrard Inlet.
+Located a stone’s throw away from Waterfront Station, the Vancouver Lookout is a 553-foot (168-metre) tall observation deck.
+It provides visitors with stunning panoramic views of the Vancouver skyline, the North Shore Mountains and Burrard Inlet.

 Catch a Canucks Game